apache/hudi/website/docs/key_generation.md

 Every record in Hudi is uniquely identified by a primary key, which is a pair of record key and partition path where the record belongs to.
 Using primary keys, Hudi can impose a) partition level uniqueness integrity constraint b) enable fast updates and deletes on records.
 One should choose the partitioning scheme wisely as it could be a determining factor for your ingestion and query latency.
+Some use cases do not have a naturally present record key, for ex. log ingestion type of payloads.
+For these type of use cases, users do not have to specify the record key field explicitly anymore and Hudi can automatically generate record keys (from Hudi version 0.14.0, Hudi can automatically generate record keys if not specified explicitly) that are efficient for compute, storage and read to meet the uniqueness requirements of the primary key.

 In general, Hudi supports both partitioned and global indexes.
 For a dataset with partitioned index(which is most commonly used), each record is uniquely identified by a pair of record key and partition path.
 But for a dataset with global index, each record is uniquely identified by just the record key.
 There won't be any duplicate record keys across partitions.

 ## Key Generators